gshep/flytouch2-helper-scripts/README.md

     For the details check this great article - https://code.google.com/p/milestone-overclock/wiki/Disassembly;
 1. determine\_size\_of\_functions.sh - the script is intended to
     be executed on the tablet directly.
-It searches all functions with the substring 'imap' in the /proc/kallsyms and calculates their sizes in bytes.
+It searches all functions with the substring 'imap' in the /proc/kallsyms, calculates their sizes in bytes and prints the result to stdout.

 # Links
 Here https://drive.google.com/open?id=0Bw5iSiWPdccTdC1sVEdkUkFYZ2M